gzahn/Dust_Data/README.md

   1. Build the SSU & ITS taxonomy databases

   This will download the Eukaryome databases, format them for DADA2 classification, and append the Marjaam VTX taxa to the SSU database.
+Fungal names are automatically checked against the latest synonym database from MycoBank and updated to current names.

      ```
      cd ./taxonomy/